-What I use (Note: I did not include amounts – you can really improvise and adjust, making a large group salad or even an individual size.
+What I use: (Note: I did not include amounts – you can really improvise and adjust, making a large group salad or even an individual size.
 The ingredients are more important than ratios / amounts here)

-- Good local peaches
+- Good in season peaches

 - Fresh basil

 - Couple slices of GF bread (I think Glutino’s English Muffins work GREAT for croutons) *Note: feel free to use regular bread if you don’t follow a gf diet.
-Day old bread works the best.
+Day old stale bread works the best.